brdlysmth/bookapp/readme.md

 **Endpoint Info**

-Start the virtual environment in bookapp, then step into django_bookapp to use python
+Start the virtual environment in bookapp, then step into django_bookapp